Tiny-Twin: A CPU-Native Full-stack Digital Twin for NextG Cellular Networks: Tiny-Twin System Evaluations

-\textbf{Sanity Check: Microbenchmarks with Synthetic channel trace on tiny-twin} To verify the correctness of our channel implementation, we conduct a controlled microbenchmark using a synthetic channel trace where the SNR gradually degrades over time in a periodic fashion.
+\textbf{Sanity Check: Microbenchmarks with Synthetic channel trace on Tiny-Twin} To verify the correctness of our channel implementation, we conduct a controlled microbenchmark using a synthetic channel trace where the SNR gradually degrades over time in a periodic fashion.
 This setup is designed to validate the convolution operations in the physical layer and their propagation through the stack.
 Figure~\ref{fig:tt-microbenchmarks} illustrates the evolution of key performance indicators, such as SNR, MCS, throughput, and packet drops, across two UEs under identical channel dynamics.
-As expected, the modulation and coding scheme (MCS) adapts responsively to the changes in SNR, showcasing proper link adaptation.
+As expected, the MCS adapts responsively to the changes in SNR, showcasing proper link adaptation.
 Correspondingly, we observe a drop in throughput as SNR decreases, and a rise in packet drops during low-SNR periods.
 Notably, the peaks in throughput and packet drops are inversely aligned, reaffirming that the system reacts to deteriorating channel conditions.
 Notably, these drops emerge from full-stack interactions that would be missed using simplified SNR or CQI-based traces.
-This demonstrates Tiny-twin’s utility in capturing the nuanced effects of realistic channel dynamics on end-to-end 5G performance.
+This demonstrates Tiny-Twin’s utility in capturing the nuanced effects of realistic channel dynamics on end-to-end 5G performance.

-\textbf{Plug-N-Play Channels on Tiny-twin} Figure~\ref{fig:3gpp_channel_and_metrics} demonstrates Tiny-twin’s ability to emulate diverse channel profiles across a range of mobility scenarios.
-Subfigure (a) shows that high-mobility channels (RMA/UMA 60) exhibit greater SNR fluctuations than their low-mobility counterparts.
-This variability directly impacts throughput (b), where UMA 5 achieves the highest rates due to stable SNR, while RMA 60 shows pronounced dips.
-Subfigure (c) reveals that RMA 5 has the lowest MAC-layer packet drops, confirming the link between channel stability and reliability.
+\textbf{Plug-N-Play Channels on Tiny-Twin} Figure~\ref{fig:3gpp_channel_and_metrics} demonstrates Tiny-Twin’s ability to emulate diverse channel profiles across a range of mobility scenarios.
+Figure~\ref{fig:3gpp_channel_and_metrics}(a) shows that high-mobility channels (RMA/UMA 60) exhibit greater SNR fluctuations than their low-mobility counterparts.
+This variability directly impacts throughput Figure~\ref{fig:3gpp_channel_and_metrics}(b), where UMA 5 achieves the highest rates due to stable SNR, while RMA 60 shows pronounced dips.
+Figure~\ref{fig:3gpp_channel_and_metrics}(c) reveals that RMA 5 has the lowest MAC-layer packet drops, confirming the link between channel stability and reliability.